cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - MAP\_ID: a human-readable representation of the map\_to\_curve function
   ({{mappings}}).

+- ENC\_VAR: a string indicating the encoding type and other information.
-- ENC\_TYPE: a string indicating whether the suite represents a hash\_to\_curve or an encode\_to\_curve operation ({{roadmap}}).
+  The first two characters of this string indicate whether the suite represents a hash\_to\_curve or an encode\_to\_curve operation ({{roadmap}}), as follows:

-    - If ENC\_TYPE begins with "RO", the suite uses hash\_to\_curve.
+    - If ENC\_VAR begins with "RO", the suite uses hash\_to\_curve.
-    - If ENC\_TYPE begins with "NU", the suite uses encode\_to\_curve.
+    - If ENC\_VAR begins with "NU", the suite uses encode\_to\_curve.
-    - ENC\_TYPE MUST NOT begin with any other string.
+    - ENC\_VAR MUST NOT begin with any other string.

-The ENC\_TYPE field can be used to encode a suite version number.
+    ENC\_VAR MAY also be used to encode other information used to identify variants, for example, a version number.
-The RECOMMENDED way to do so is to append a string of the form ":Vnn".
+    The RECOMMENDED way to do so is to add one or more subfields separated by colons.
-For example, "RO:V02" is an appropriate choice for the second version of a random-oracle suite.
+    For example, "RO:V02" is an appropriate ENC\_VAR value for the second version of a random-oracle suite, while "RO:V02:FOO01:BAR17" might be used to indicate a variant of that suite.

 ## Suites for NIST P-256 {#suites-p256}